heiyumoxue/guigui/gan/ASE_code-and-design-review-xinyuzhang-Super-resolution.md

 Super Resolution————gan

 ## Abstract
 TecoGAN is adversarial training is very successful in single image super-resolution tasks because it results in realistic, highly detailed outputs.
-Therefore, current optimal video super-resolution methods still support the simpler paradigm as the adversarial loss function.
+Therefore, current optimal video super-resolution methods still support the more straightforward paradigm as the adversarial loss function.
 The nature of averaging direct vector parametric as a loss function can easily lead to temporal smoothness and coherence, but the generated images lack spatial detail.
 This study proposes an adversarial training method for video super-resolution that allows the resolution to have temporal coherence without loss of spatial detail.

 ## Detailed Description